 A beautiful example of this cheating is demonstrated by Daniel in the Old Testament.

 ...
 I was studying the sacred books and thinking about the seventy years that Jerusalem would be in ruins, according to what the LORD had told the prophet Jeremiah.
 [Daniel 9 : 2]What had Jeremiah prophesied?

 This whole land will be a desolation, and an astonishment; and these nations will serve the king of Babylon seventy years.
 [Jeremiah 25 : 11]and

 For Yahweh says, “After seventy years are accomplished for Babylon, I will visit you and perform my good word toward you, in causing you to return to this place.

 For I know the thoughts that I think toward you,” says Yahweh, “thoughts of peace, and not of evil, to give you hope and a future.

 With this information about God's plan, Daniel continues :

 And I prayed earnestly to the Lord God . . . [ Daniel 9 : 2, 3 ]You can read the whole prayer in the following verses.

 A Biblical example of cheating!
 Knowing God's plan and praying for it to happen.

-We need to gently place our hands on God's Great Steering Wheel if we are to get all our prayers answered, and be effective co-workers with Christ in His kingdom.
+We need to gently place our hands on God's Great Steering Wheel if we are to get all our prayers answered, and be co-workers with Christ in the Body of Christ.